Honors and Undergraduate Research

 - Fulfill annual co-curricular participation requirements,

-- Freshmen: Live in Honors Freshman Housing (or obtain a waiver) and participate in the Learning Community Course, and
+- Freshmen: Live in Honors Housing Community (or obtain a waiver) and participate in the Living Learning Program course (UGST 181 Honors Family Meeting), and

-- Continuing Students: Participate in at least one Honors Student Council event each semester.
+- Continuing Students: Participate in at least two Honors Student Council events each semester, with at least one designated as academic/intellectual.

 - All: Prepare or update an ePortfolio on an annual basis.